top of page

 Vineyards protected by cold northern winds at Tenuta San Leonardo, Italy's answer to elegant, first-growth Bordeaux

-When I chose the 14 wines for this round-up, I thought that the only things they had in quality was exciting quality and that all were from single estates.
+When I chose the 14 wines for this round-up, I thought that the only things they had in common was exciting quality and that all were from single estates.
 It was only as I reached the end that I realised that all but two of the estates had altitude in common: vineyards lying at over 400 meters on Etna, in Chianti Classico, in Brunello di Montalcino and in Valpolicella.
 A sign of climate change.
 A sign of the times.

 Three whites come first, then 11 reds.
 All except the Rosso di Montalcino and two Brunellos of Poggio Antico have been released: they will be released in 2024.